-2016: (9/11) at NO: In his NFL and Raider debut, saw action on special teams...(9/18) vs. Atl.: Saw all of his actions on special teams for the second week in a row...(9/25) at Ten.: Saw extensive playing time on defense by making his first career NFL start at safety...Finished an impressive debut as the starter by leading the Raiders' defense in tackles with 13 (eight solo) and played an intricate role in a defense that created three takeaways, the first time doing so since Week 4 of 2015...(10/2) at Bal.: Registered 13 tackles (eight solo) for the second game in a row while patrolling the Raiders' secondary...Added two passes defensed to finish his day...His 26 tackles between the last two games are the most by any Raider this season in a two-game span...(10/9) vs. SD: In his third consecutive start, helped the Raiders' defense force their third turnover of the opening half when he hauled in Philip Rivers' second INT of the day, eventually leading to another FG by Sebastian Janikowski...The INT by was the first of his career...Recorded his second takeaway of game after recovering a forced fumble by Stacy McGee, becoming the first rookie with two takeaways in game since TJ Carrie did so in 2014...Finished tied for the team lead in tackles with eight (six), and added one pass defensed, one fumble recovery and one INT to end his day...(10/16) vs. KC: Made his fourth consecutive start at safety after only seeing action on special teams the first two weeks of the season...Notched his second game as the team's leading tackler as he racked up 11 (seven)...His 45 tackles since Week 3 of the season leads the team...(10/23) at Jac.: Made his fifth straight start at safety for the defense...Recorded four tackles and tied a season's best in passes defensed with two...(10/30) at TB: In his sixth start of the season, finished with seven tackles (four solo), tied for a team lead, for a defense that allowed 270 total yards...His seven tackles brought his season total to 56, tied for tops on the team this year with Reggie Nelson...(11/6) vs. Den.: Recorded his seventh start of the season, adding one tackle and one pass defense to his season stat sheet...Contributed to a defense that held the Broncos to just 299 total yards...The 299 yards allowed marks the second consecutive week the defense has held their opponent to less than 300 total yards...
-His 57 tackles (37) currently leads the team...(11/21) vs. Hou.: Led with a game-high with 12 tackles (nine) in the victory...His 12 stops mark the fourth game this season recording double-digit tackles...(11/27) vs. Car.: Started his ninth game of the year and registered three tackles (two)...Tied for the team lead in stops through 11 games with 72.
+2016: (9/11) at NO: In his NFL and Raider debut, saw action on special teams...(9/18) vs. Atl.: Saw all of his actions on special teams for the second week in a row...(9/25) at Ten.: Saw extensive playing time on defense by making his first career NFL start at safety...Finished an impressive debut as the starter by leading the Raiders' defense in tackles with 13 (eight solo) and played an intricate role in a defense that created three takeaways, the first time doing so since Week 4 of 2015...(10/2) at Bal.: Registered 13 tackles (eight solo) for the second game in a row while patrolling the Raiders' secondary...Added two passes defensed to finish his day...His 26 tackles between the last two games are the most by any Raider this season in a two-game span...(10/9) vs. SD: In his third consecutive start, helped the Raiders' defense force their third turnover of the opening half when he hauled in Philip Rivers' second INT of the day, eventually leading to another FG by Sebastian Janikowski...The INT by was the first of his career...Recorded his second takeaway of game after recovering a forced fumble by Stacy McGee, becoming the first Raiders rookie with two takeaways in game since at least 2000...
+Finished tied for the team lead in tackles with eight (six), and added one pass defensed, one fumble recovery and one INT to end his day...(10/16) vs. KC: Made his fourth consecutive start at safety after only seeing action on special teams the first two weeks of the season...Notched his second game as the team's leading tackler as he racked up 11 (seven)...His 45 tackles since Week 3 of the season leads the team...(10/23) at Jac.: Made his fifth straight start at safety for the defense...Recorded four tackles and tied a season's best in passes defensed with two...(10/30) at TB: In his sixth start of the season, finished with seven tackles (four solo), tied for a team lead, for a defense that allowed 270 total yards...His seven tackles brought his season total to 56, tied for tops on the team this year with Reggie Nelson...(11/6) vs. Den.: Recorded his seventh start of the season, adding one tackle and one pass defense to his season stat sheet...Contributed to a defense that held the Broncos to just 299 total yards...The 299 yards allowed marks the second consecutive week the defense has held their opponent to less than 300 total yards...His 57 tackles (37) currently leads the team...(11/21) vs. Hou.: Led with a game-high with 12 tackles (nine) in the victory...His 12 stops mark the fourth game this season recording double-digit tackles...(11/27) vs. Car.: Started his ninth game of the year and registered three tackles (two)...Tied for the team lead in stops through 11 games with 72...(12/4) vs. Buf.: Managed four tackles (three) in the game before exiting in the second half with a foot injury...(12/8) at KC: Inactive due to a toe injury...(12/18) at SD: Inactive due to a toe injury...